murrayo/yape/README.md

 ### About Python Version

 Python can be a beast about versions, for the simplest experience a container is a good way to go.

-yape has been tested on the following Python version - Anaconda 3.7
+You have been warned.

 See: https://www.anaconda.com/distribution

+The following was used to test and build yape for the container version:

 ```
 $ python --version
-Python 3.7.1
+Python 3.7.3
 ```

-If you are running anaconda;
+To use pip to install packages to Anaconda Environment
 ```
-$ conda install pip
+$ sudo conda install pip
 ```

 ```
 $ pip --version
-pip 18.1 from /Users/mo/anaconda3/lib/python3.7/site-packages/pip (python 3.7)
+pip 19.1.1 from /Users/mo/anaconda3/lib/python3.7/site-packages/pip (python 3.7)
 ```

 ### Install for running locally